Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 -   Thank you to the tutors and staff at Code Institute for all their support.

+-   Thank you to the Code Institute Slack Community.

-# Root
+## Root

-Toon Bazaar is purely for the sake of the developer's portfolio, though it may be further developed into a commercial website at some point in the future.
+Toon Bazaar is purely for the sake of the developer's portfolio, though it may be further developed into an E-commerce site at some point in the future.

 <h4 align="center">yinyangsammy 2024</h4>